Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State Performance Insights

-- The Spartans' +153 scoring differential (outscoring opponents by 12.7 points per game) is a result of scoring 76.4 points per game (144th in college basketball) while allowing 63.7 per contest (35th in college basketball).
+- The Spartans outscore opponents by 12.7 points per game (scoring 76.4 points per game to rank 145th in college basketball while giving up 63.7 per contest to rank 35th in college basketball) and have a +153 scoring differential overall.

-- The 37 rebounds per game Michigan State averages rank 167th in the country, and are two more than the 35 its opponents collect per contest.
+- Michigan State wins the rebound battle by two boards on average.
+It records 37 rebounds per game, which ranks 168th in college basketball, while its opponents pull down 35 per contest.

-- Michigan State connects on 6.5 three-pointers per game (269th in college basketball) at a 33.9% rate (166th in college basketball), compared to the 7.2 its opponents make while shooting 29.7% from deep.
+- Michigan State makes 6.5 three-pointers per game (269th in college basketball) at a 33.9% rate (167th in college basketball), compared to the 7.2 its opponents make while shooting 29.7% from beyond the arc.

-- The Spartans average 98.4 points per 100 possessions on offense (113th in college basketball), and give up 82 points per 100 possessions (34th in college basketball).
+- The Spartans rank 114th in college basketball with 98.4 points scored per 100 possessions, and 34th in college basketball defensively with 82 points conceded per 100 possessions.

-- Michigan State has committed 10.5 turnovers per game (74th in college basketball action), 2.1 fewer than the 12.6 it forces on average (139th in college basketball).
+- Michigan State has committed 2.1 fewer turnovers per game than its opponents, averaging 10.5 (74th in college basketball play) while forcing 12.6 (139th in college basketball).

 Indiana State Performance Insights

-- The Sycamores are outscoring opponents by 17.4 points per game, with a +208 scoring differential overall.
-They put up 88.2 points per game (ninth in college basketball) and allow 70.8 per contest (178th in college basketball).
+- The Sycamores have a +208 scoring differential, topping opponents by 17.4 points per game.
+They're putting up 88.2 points per game, ninth in college basketball, and are giving up 70.8 per outing to rank 179th in college basketball.

-- Indiana State is 257th in college basketball at 34.7 rebounds per game.
-That's 1.7 more than the 33 its opponents average.
+- Indiana State wins the rebound battle by 1.7 boards on average.
+It records 34.7 rebounds per game, 257th in college basketball, while its opponents grab 33.

-- Indiana State hits 11.1 three-pointers per game (fifth-most in college basketball), five more than its opponents.
-It shoots 41.3% from beyond the arc (fifth-best in college basketball), and its opponents are shooting 30.5%.
+- Indiana State makes five more threes per game than the opposition, 11.1 (fifth-most in college basketball) compared to its opponents' 6.1.

-- Indiana State has won the turnover battle on average this season, committing 11.4 per game (145th in college basketball) while forcing 13.4 (83rd in college basketball).
+- Indiana State has committed two fewer turnovers than its opponents, averaging 11.4 (145th in college basketball) while forcing 13.4 (82nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.